visuve/GameCheats/ReadMe.md

 # GameCheats

 - This repository contains runtime applicable (mostly) cheats for various video games
-- Some of them might be flaky and crash your game
+	- Some of them might be flaky and crash your game - use at your own risk!
-- The goal of this repository is to fool around and learn x86 and x64 assembly
+- The goal of this repository is mostly to fool around and learn x86 and x64 assembly

 <div align="center">
 	<img src="Screenshot.jpg" alt="Hitman (2016) with some cheats applied">